Case Western Reserve University: Rankings

+In the 2026 Time Magazine and Statista World's Top Universities based on academic capacity and performance, innovation and economic impact, and world engagement, Case Western Reserve was ranked #27 (originally #25, but revised).

-In U.S. News & World Reports 2025 rankings, Case Western Reserve was ranked as tied for 51st among national universities and 160th among global universities.
+In U.S. News & World Reports 2027 rankings, Case Western Reserve was ranked 44th among national universities and 160th among global universities.
 The 2020 edition of The Wall Street Journal/Times Higher Education (WSJ/THE) rankings ranked Case Western Reserve as 52nd among US colleges and universities.

 In 2018, Case Western Reserve was ranked 37th in the category American "national universities" and 146th in the category "global universities" by U.S. News & World Report.
 In 2019 U.S. News ranked it tied for 42nd and 152nd, respectively.
 Case Western Reserve was also ranked 32nd among U.S. universities—and 29th among private institutions—in the inaugural 2016 edition of The Wall Street Journal/Times Higher Education (WSJ/THE) rankings, but ranked tied for 39th among U.S. universities in 2019.

 Case Western Reserve University's biochemistry program is jointly administered with the CWRU School of Medicine, and was ranked 14th nationally in the latest rankings by Blue Ridge Institute for Medical Research.

 Case Western Reserve is noted (among other fields) for research in electrochemistry and electrochemical engineering.
 The Michelson–Morley interferometer experiment was conducted in 1887 in the basement of a campus dormitory by Albert A. Michelson of Case School of Applied Science and Edward W. Morley of Western Reserve University.
 Michelson became the first American to win a Nobel Prize in science.

 Also in 2018, The Hollywood Reporter ranked CWRU's Department of Theater Master of Fine Arts program with the Cleveland Play House as 18th in the English-speaking world.
 In 2019, this ranking improved to 12th.

 In 2014, Washington Monthly ranked Case Western Reserve University as the 9th best National University, but in the 2018 rankings, Case Western Reserve was ranked the 118th best National University.

 In 2013, Washington Monthly ranked Case Western Reserve as the nation's 4th best National University for contributing to the public good.
 The publication's ranking was based upon a combination of factors including social mobility, research, and service.
 In 2009, the school had ranked 15th.
 Although Washington Monthly no longer ranks contributions to the public good as such, in its 2018 rankings of National Universities Case Western Reserve was ranked 180th in Social mobility and 118th in Service.

 In 2013, Case Western Reserve was among the Top 25 LGBT-Friendly Colleges and Universities, according to Campus Pride.
 The recognition follows Case Western Reserve's first five-star ranking on the Campus Pride Index, a detailed survey of universities' policies, services and institutional support for LGBT individuals.

 Case Western Reserve ranks 13th among private institutions (26th among all) in federal expenditures for science and engineering research and development, per the National Science Foundation.